|

 But...You can control the conditioning plan.
 You can control the physical and mental preparation.

 2. A strong athlete will score better.
 Strong athletes hold better shapes.
 They are not so gassed during their routines that they can focus on form.
+They will be able to keep up if they are the last to warm up and the first to compete.

 4. A strong athlete has less fear.
 Many cases of fear are due to a deep-seeded understanding that the body isn't quite strong enough to handle the skills being attempted.
 By strengthening the body and gaining experience in the positions demanded, fear is reduced.